 9. Don’t harass wildlife.
-All wildlife are protected on the state’s waters, subject to strict hunting and fishing regulations.
+All wildlife are protected on the state’s waters which are subject to strict hunting and fishing regulations.

-The 273 lakes and ponds in the Lakes Region ensure plenty of fun throughout the seasons.
-Plenty of opportunity for on-water fun in every season.
-The largest lakes in the region include Lake Winnipesaukee which has 72 square miles with more than 200 miles of shoreline and 274 habitable islands; Squam Lake where “On Golden Pond” was filmed; Lake Winnisquam, Newfound Lake and Ossipee Lake.
+The 273 lakes and ponds in the Lakes Region ensure excitement and fun throughout the seasons.
+Opportunities abound for on-water (or on-ice) fun year-round.
+The largest lakes in the region include Lake Winnipesaukee which has 72 square miles with more than 200 miles of shoreline and 274 habitable islands; Squam Lake, where “On Golden Pond” was filmed, offers 65 miles of shoreline and 30 islands to explore by motor or paddle; Lake Winnisquam; Newfound Lake; and Ossipee Lake.

 Cottage Place on Squam Lake

-Cottage Place is your perfect destination for a quick getaway or a vacation filled with memories situated on the shores of the pristine Squam Lakes in Holderness, the heart of New Hampshire’s Lakes Region and the foothills of the spectacular White Mountains.
-The Cottage Place property offers you a perfect retreat.
-Relax in one of the many Adirondack chairs on the grounds, sunbathe and swim on our private beach, paddle a kayak around Evans Cove, have your lunch on one of the many picnic tables, cook dinner on one of the outdoor grills and then enjoy a camp fire in the evening.
-The Cottage Place rents kayaks and a paddle boat for a nominal fee.
+Cottage Place is a perfect destination for a quick getaway or lengthy vacation.
+Situated on the shores of the pristine Squam Lake in Holderness, Cottage Place is in the heart of New Hampshire’s Lakes Region and the foothills of the spectacular White Mountains.
+Relax in one of the many Adirondack chairs on the grounds, sunbathe and swim on the private beach, paddle a kayak around Evans Cove, have lunch on one of the many picnic tables, cook dinner on an outdoor grill, and enjoy a camp fire in the evening.
+Cottage Place rents kayaks and a paddle boat for a nominal fee.

-Riveredge Marina is a certified service center for MasterCraft boats, Indmar and Ilmor engines, in addition to certified service for Honda, Mercury / Mercruiser, VolvoPenta, and PCM.
+Riveredge Marina is a certified service center for MasterCraft boats, Indmar, and Ilmor engines and provides certified service for Honda, Mercury/Mercruiser, VolvoPenta, and PCM.

 Lake Winnipesaukee Boat Tours (Group)

 Mount Washington Cruises offers Scenic Daytime and Sunset Dinner Dance Cruises on Lake Winnipesaukee, NH from late May through October.
-The M/S Mount Washington visits 5 ports on Lake Winnipesaukee and takes on passengers in Wolfeboro, Meredith, Center Harbor and Alton Bay on alternating days of the week with daily cruises from Weirs Beach.
+The M/S Mount Washington visits five ports on Lake Winnipesaukee and takes on passengers in Wolfeboro, Meredith, Center Harbor, and Alton Bay on alternating days of the week with daily cruises from Weirs Beach.
 The Mount Washington Cruises fleet consists of the 230-ft.
-M/S Mount Washington and two smaller vessels, the US Mail Boat, Sophie C., and M/V Doris E. A private luxury cruise is a great way to spend quality family time together and forget the stress of everyday life.
-Catch a glorious sunrise or breathtaking sunset and perhaps you’ll spot a loon or other wildlife along the way.
-We can arrange to stop in any of the ports around the lake for shopping or dining.
+M/S Mount Washington and two smaller vessels, the US Mail Boat, Sophie C., and M/V Doris E. Catch a glorious sunrise or breathtaking sunset and perhaps you’ll spot a loon or other wildlife along the way.

-Enjoy the splendor of 72 square mile Lake Winnipesaukee on a private cruise of the lake aboard a custom-built “Down East Cruiser.”
-Our flexible schedule allows you the choice of morning, afternoon or evening cruises that best fit your schedule and vacation plans.
-A private cruise allows you and your guests to enjoy Lake Winnipesaukee at its very best.
-Latitude 43° cruises in many areas that are not accessible to larger boats and allows route changes along the way.
-On your journey, you will see some of the many islands, magnificent mountains and hidden coves that surround and are part of Lake Winnipesaukee.
+Enjoy the splendor of 72-square-mile Lake Winnipesaukee on a private cruise aboard a custom-built “Down East Cruiser.”
+Morning, afternoon, and evening cruises are available.
+A private cruise allows guests to enjoy Lake Winnipesaukee at its very best.
+The Latitude 43° vessel cruises in many areas that are not accessible to larger boats and allows route changes along the way.
+Come and see the many islands, magnificent mountains, and hidden coves that surround and are part of Lake Winnipesaukee.

 Explore Squam Cruise

 This unforgettable guided tour has something to delight everyone.
-Learn about the natural history of the lake, the wildlife that makes Squam so special, and the people who have enjoyed these lakes for over 5,000 years.
-View locations where the movie “On Golden Pond” was filmed over 30 years ago.
-Watch for Common Loons, Bald Eagles, and other wildlife.
+Learn about the natural history of the lake, the wildlife that makes Squam so special, and the people who have enjoyed these lakes for more than 5,000 years.
+View locations where the movie “On Golden Pond” was filmed and watch for Common Loons, Bald Eagles, and other wildlife.